 There are a decent amount of independent schools, in addition to a number of international schools designed for foreigners moving to the country.
-At these schools, parents pay the school fees and need to buy supplies, uniforms and transport as well.

 There are a small number of special needs resource centres in the country.
 These schools have specialist equipment and teachers to help children who have learning difficulties.
 These schools also help with the transition for children of all ages as they move into mainstream schooling.